technmsg/blog/v2/content/solar/solar-ongoing.md

 Electrical production increased considerably throughout the summer, resulting in several negative "credit" bills from BGE.
 The accrued credit balance was consumed once the air conditioning was turned on, but the longer summer days still ended up producing 71-82% of my need.

 Between incentives, reduction of utility payments, and the income from SREC sales, I have have recouped more than 50% of my investment.
 With no additional large incentives due, the pay-down process will slow considerably.
 I still expect SREC sales and monthly utility reductions.

+#### After Two Years

+My thoughts after two years with solar panels have been moved to a dedicated [Two Years with Solar](/v2/2017/02/07/solar-two-years.html) page.

 ### Problems